 Dr Bridget Woodman

-Bridget Woodman is course director for the MSc Energy Policy course and a member of the Energy Policy Group in the School of Geography, University of Exeter.
+Bridget Woodman is the Deputy Director of the Energy Policy Group in the School of Geography, University of Exeter.
 Previously she worked at Warwick Business School as a UKERC Research Fellow in its Infrastructure and Supply theme.
 Prior to that she undertook her DPhil on Renewables and Distributed Generation at SPRU, University of Sussex.
 The majority of Dr Woodman’s work is focused on the policy and regulatory aspects of a transition to sustainable energy systems and her publications reflect this area she has developed.
 She currently sits on the Board of Trustees for Cornwall Neighbourhoods for Change.
 Bridget has been involved in engaging with a wide range of stakeholders, including companies, communities and individuals on both climate and energy related issues.
 Bridget has provided advice, reporting and consultation on energy issues for Green Alliance, European Commission, DTI, BERR and Greenpeace.
 Bridget has a strong focus on policy and regulatory aspects of delivering sustainable energy systems from a multidisciplinary perspective.

 Broad research specialisms: